valsinay/Car-Craft-App/README.md

-# My-React-App
-React project repository
-Getting Started with Create React App
-This project was bootstrapped with Create React App.
+# 🚗 Car Craft App

+Realised with `MERN` Stack

+This is a car application where you can upload your cars and view other user's cars.

+Accessing cars can be done by clicking on pages `Home`, `Catalog`and if you are a registered user, you'll be able to view your created cars from the `My Account` page.

+The project has `Register`/`Login` functionality.<br/>

+Non registered visitors can access the pages: `Home`, `Catalog`, `About`, `Contacts`.

+If the visitor creates an account, he'll become user.
+The user can access the pages: `Home`, `Catalog`, `About`, `Contacts`, `Create Car`, `My Account`, `Edit`, `Delete` (`Edit` and `Delete` function only if the user is the creator of the car).

+On the `Home` and `Catalog` page cars are displayed in card , containing information for the `model`, `make`,`year`, `category`, `engine` and `price` of the car.

+The `Catalog` page also provides `Search` functionality where you can search by the make, model, year, category or engine.

+In order to look more dynamic, the `Home` page shows 6 randomly chosen vehicles each time you click on it.

+`Catalog`and `My cars` work almost the same.
+Both visitors and users can see the `Details` button which redirects to the `Details` page of the certain car.
+If you are the creator of the car, you will see the `Edit` and `Delete` buttons.

+Once registered, using the `Create Car` page takes you to a form which you can submit only after all the required information has been entered.
+There is a validation check if the make is a number.The year is a number between 1800 and the current year and the price is also a number. <br/>
+`Edit` page lets you edit all the information and if its correct, gets you back on the `Details` page of the car.<br/>
+If you wish to delete the car, just click on `Delete`.

+The site takes you to the `Not Found` page if you try to access a non-existent url.

+## How to run the App

+### `npm install` in the client and back-end directories

-Available Scripts
+## Available Scripts

 In the project directory, you can run:

-npm start for both server and client
+### `npm start`

-Runs the app in the development mode.
+Runs the app in the development mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+In the client directory, you can run:

+### `npm start`

-Open http://localhost:3000 to view it in the browser.
+Open [http://localhost:9999](http://localhost:9999) to view it in the browser.

-The page will reload if you make edits.
+The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-npm test
+### `npm test`

-Launches the test runner in the interactive watch mode.
+Launches the test runner in the interactive watch mode.<br />
-See the section about running tests for more information.
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-npm run build
+### `npm run build`

-Builds the app for production to the build folder.
+Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.
+The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

-See the section about deployment for more information.
+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-npm run eject
-Note: this is a one-way operation.
-Once you eject, you can’t go back!

-If you aren’t satisfied with the build tool and configuration choices, you can eject at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except eject will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use eject.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.